Skip to main content

 Protecting South Florida Homes

-Solomon Electric provides electrical fire hazard investigation throughout {cityName} and surrounding communities.
+Solomon Electric provides electrical fire hazard investigation throughout South Florida and surrounding communities.
 Know your risks.
 Address hazards.
 Protect your family and home.
 After every emergency repair, we provide a written safety assessment and recommend any additional work needed to prevent recurrence.
 We never upsell unnecessary services, and our upfront pricing means no surprises on your bill.

 Common Questions